asplos605/MERLIN_Artifacts/custom_passes/README.txt

 'alignbpf' for libAlignBPF.so
 'atomicbpf' for libAtomicBPF.so

 All passes are built with LLVM 17.
-In which case you should use the new pass manager.
+Please pass '-passes=alignbpf,atomicbpf' to opt to apply these passes.